fazpass/fia-documentation/README.md

 None, it means there is no need to do OTP since user has already been verified.
 User will not receive an OTP and does not need to input any OTP.

-This auth type does not need to be validated.
-When user get this auth type, proceed to check for user's verified status.
+This auth type does not need to be validated and does not need to check for user verified status.
+Immediately complete the OTP successfully.

 ### 4. Check for user verified status